pnp/sp-dev-fx-webparts/templates/README-template.md

 ![Hosted Workbench Compatible](https://img.shields.io/badge/Hosted%20Workbench-Compatible-green.svg)
 ![Compatible with Remote Containers](https://img.shields.io/badge/Remote%20Containers-Compatible-green.svg)

-For more information about SPFx compatibility, please refer to https://aka.ms/spfx-matrix
 <!--

 If using SPFX 1.14, update the SPFx and Node.js tags as per below: